mattnin/docker-lineage-cicd/README.md

 # docker-lineage-cicd

-Docker microservice for LineageOS Continuous Integration and Continous Deployment
+Docker microservice for LineageOS Continuous Integration and Continous Deployment.
+This docker is specifically for Sailfish and will fail for any other device.
+Forked from lineageos4microg and merged from SultanXDA.

 ## Why Docker?